-All the new policies mentioned above show the determination of the Chinese government in pushing down subsidies and accelerating grid parity.
+All the new policies mentioned above show the determination of the Chinese government in cutting subsidies and accelerating grid parity.
 Aside from the first un-subsidized project in Hekou District, Dongying City, Shandong approved by the NEA, what are some other regions that can continue with the PV development without subsidies?
 We will discuss each region’s innate and grid conditions, local policies, and developmental goals below:

 PV relies on sunlight to generate electricity.
 Therefore, the more abundant the sunlight the greater the gain.
 Sunlight is even more important when subsidies are cancelled.
 Meanwhile, local electricity can be another concern for project construction.
 If a region has abundant sunlight with relatively higher electricity prices, it’s a proper region for PV development.
 The following is the electricity price and sunlight condition of each region in China: